Review: Citi Rewards Credit Card

 • Utilities Payments (MCC 4900)

-For the avoidance of doubt, Citi Rewards Cardholders will earn rewards for CardUp transactions (just 0.4 mpd, not 4 mpd), though they will certainly prefer to use Citi PayAll instead (see below).
+For the avoidance of doubt, Citi Rewards Cardholders will earn rewards for CardUp transactions, but because the earn rate is just 0.4 mpd, they will almost certainly prefer to use Citi PayAll instead.

 What do I need to know about ThankYou points?